msdalp/msdalp.github.io/_posts/2016-01-03-Java-Jersey-Rest-Hello.markdown

      @Produces({MediaType.APPLICATION_JSON, MediaType.APPLICATION_XML})
 {% endhighlight %}

-It is all the requirements for you to run the project.
+This is all the things you need for a simple project.
+I will be adding Redis, PostgreSQL, and Mysql for data access and caching in the next posts.